Skip to main content

 Get your API key

-In the Galtea dashboard, navigate to Settings > Generate API Key and copy your key.
+In the Galtea dashboard, copy the API key you created during your product page onboarding (or navigate to Settings > Generate API Key).

 2